 SOHO developed the Promptable back-end from scratch in Go, and a React front-end was built to deliver a fast, responsive, and reliable cross-platform experience.
 Advanced administration features include ghosting and rate-limiting, as well as bulk-uploads of student data, and integration with the Nexmo API to enable automated message scheduling.
 Students’ replies to texts can also be captured and displayed to tutors, and messages can be sent to segmented groups of users who fit specific criteria.

 Promptable minimises the burden on colleges and tutors of utilising science-backed research in their institutions.
-BIT‘s programme resulted in an average 7% increase in the attendance of learners whose study supporters were sent messages, compared to those who were not, as well as an increase in attainment scores overall.
+BIT‘s programme resulted in an average 7% increase in the attendance of learners whose study supporters were sent messages, compared to those who were not, and a 27% increase in attainment.

 The platform was deployed on AWS, and subsequently Heroku cloud services, and handles large volumes of traffic and SMS messages every day.